Aid Stations 101

 Working an aid station – simplified:

-- Arrive early / before the posted time your aid station is scheduled to open or before the time you are scheduled to start.
+• Be prepared to arrive a little early / before the posted time your aid station is scheduled to open or before the time you are scheduled to start.
 Times posted are estimates, runners may arrive earlier so you should plan to arrive early.
 Familiarize yourself with all of the information in your aid station manual / folder and with all of the equipment that you have been provided with.

-- When you start packing up your aid station, please wash your dishes (if you are able) and pack all the equipment back in one box, pack all food into another and all soda / soft-drinks into another.
-Fold up your table, take down the tent and leave in a neat pile with a water jug or something heavy to weigh down the food bin.
+• When you start packing up your aid station, please isolate dirty dishes into one bin.
+Pack all leftover food into another and all soda / soft-drinks into another so these items can be redistributed to later aid stations.
+Fold up your table(s), take down the tent(s) and leave in a neat pile with a water jug or something heavy to weigh down the food bin.
 Do not empty full water jugs, this water can be transported down the course to another aid station.